 Consolidating the canning operations comes more than 30 months after Van Buren operations were expanded.

 In June 2010 the company announced a more than $20 million expansion that included a $13.5 million investment in the company’s Van Buren operation.
-The $13.5 million investment in Van Buren expanded the company’s capacity to process sweet potatoes.
+The $13.5 million investment in Van Buren expands the company’s capacity to process sweet potatoes.

 In March 2012 the company announced it was selling a majority of its frozen vegetable operations to focus on its core business of canned and Southern-style frozen brands.
 The French company, Bonduelle Group, was expected to buy four of Allens’ six frozen vegetable operations.
 No financial terms were released.